trevorablett/rosdocked-thing/README.md

 For more info on Docker see here: https://docs.docker.com/engine/installation/linux/ubuntulinux/

+## A note about Nvidia compatibility
+This has been modified from Adam's original repository to work with Nvidia drivers (i.e. now you can view gazebo/rviz).
+This is based on adding a [custom ROS/Nvidia base image](https://hub.docker.com/r/lindwaltz/ros-indigo-desktop-full-nvidia/).
+This base image also requires [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) to be installed.

 ## A Note on macOS
 It is not immediately obvious how to get this working on a Mac.
 There are definitely some differences from Linux, and [this post](http://qr.ae/TUTszl)